ghaskins/riak_wiki/pages/Webmachine/Webmachine-Mechanics.md

 Webmachine is most useful when [[debugging your resources|Webmachine Debugging]].

-From the way that webmachine's decision core works, it follows that Webmachine's HTTP behavior is transactional.
+From the way that Webmachine's decision core works, it follows that Webmachine's HTTP behavior is transactional.
 Each HTTP Request is fully received, and the resulting HTTP Response is then fully constructed before being returned.
 This means that while Webmachine is